this month's flower

 See the Show Overview for more details.
 The Show covers some 200 different types of exhibits (classes):and takes the form of a village show with cookery, craft, art, photography as well as flowers and vegetables etc..
 The Schedule describes all the classes and is aimed to be available on the web site for the coming Show by May.

-Day out to
+Day Visit to

 We meet our coach in Edgworth/Bromley Cross.
 Further details to be confirmed,